Labour MP Jim Fitzpatrick 'Not Far Away' From Backing PM's Brexit Deal

 Fitzpatrick used a speech in the Commons on Friday to warn “time is running out” as he branded a so-called “people’s vote” on the deal “code for reversing original decision”.

+May’s deal is expected to be defeated in parliament on Tuesday January 15, but the PM holds out hope she could win over some Labour MPs after key concessions on environmental protections and workers’ rights.

-“Some colleagues on my side have said nothing has changed since the government pulled the vote in December and I disagree,” he said, as MPs continued their lengthy debate on May’s withdrawal agreement.
+“Some colleagues on my side have said nothing has changed since the government pulled the vote in December and I disagree,” said Fitzpatrick, as MPs continued their lengthy debate on May’s withdrawal agreement on Friday.

 The London MP expressed doubts about Labour’s policy of demanding a general election, saying it would mean delaying Article 50 and “perhaps” another referendum.